iluha2/GridView/README.md

 # GridView

-GridView is a Delphi VCL grid component for displaying records, arrays, collections, and any other data in the form of tables.
+GridView is a Lazarus grid component for displaying records, arrays, collections, and any other data in the form of tables.
 It is a native and fast virtual grid without internal data storage designed to display external data using event handlers.

-## Feautres
+## Features

 - Event-driven architecture.
 - Up to 2147483647 rows.
 - Multi-level header with column click support.
-- Windows themes support.
+- Windows/Linux support, with themes.
 - Unicode support.
 - DB version included with multiselecting.

 ## How to install

-1. Compile "Packages\Delphi\GridViewDR.dproj" package.
+1. Compile "GridView.lpk" package.
-2. Compile "Packages\Delphi\GridViewDD.dproj" package.
-3. Install "GridViewDD.dproj" package.
+2. Install "GridView.lpk" package.
-4. Add "Source\\" library path.
+3. Add "Source\\" library path.

 ## How to use